-If an instructor feels that your accommodation modifies the essential function or significantly alters the course or exam, the instructor must notify the Accessibility Services Office immediately.
-The Accessibility Services Counselor will communicate with student and instructor to address the situation.
+If an instructor feels that your accommodation significantly modifies or alters the course, they will notify Accessibility Services.
+The Accessibility Counselor will meet with the student and instructor to address the situation.

 15. Can I receive a failing grade in a college class in which I am receiving accommodations?